 - improving the function of the intestinal barrier, which prevents toxins and harmful bacteria from entering the bloodstream

-Some plants in the ginger family produce curcumin, a chemical.
+Some plants in the ginger family produce the chemical curcumin.

-Prescription medications, as well as some lifestyle and dietary changes, can help people with UC to maintain remission.
-A person is likely to benefit from managing stress, exercising regularly, and taking care to avoid food triggers.
+Prescription medications and some lifestyle and dietary changes can help people with UC maintain remission.
+A person is likely to benefit from:

 Certain supplements may also help prevent UC flare-ups.
-Anyone interested should speak with their doctor about adding these supplements to their treatment plan.
+Anyone interested should speak with a doctor about adding these supplements to their treatment plan.